kiewic/Projects/CrashDumps/README.md

-# Do you want to collect a crash-dump but you do not have WinDbg installed?
+## Do you want to collect a crash-dump but you do not have WinDbg installed?

-## No problem :) With this set of scripts, you will never require WinDbg again (almost never).
+### No problem.
+With this set of scripts, you will (almost) never require WinDbg again.

+Follow these steps:

 1. Execute **KeepCrashDump.reg**
 2. Reproduce crash.